adzcai/rlbook/book/3_mdps/mdps.md

 from functools import partial
 ```

-The field of RL studies how an agent can learn to make sequential
-decisions in an interactive environment.
+The field of RL studies how an agent can learn to make sequential decisions in an interactive environment.
 This is a very general problem!
-How can we *formalize* this task in a way that is both *sufficiently
-general* yet also tractable enough for *fruitful analysis*?
+How can we *formalize* this task in a way that is both *sufficiently general* yet also tractable enough for *fruitful analysis*?

-Let’s consider some examples of sequential decision problems to identify
-the key common properties we’d like to capture:
+Let’s consider some examples of sequential decision problems to identify the key common properties we’d like to capture:

 -   **Board games** like chess or Go, where the player takes turns with
     the opponent to make moves on the board.

--   **Video games** like Super Mario Bros or Breakout, where the player
+-   **Video games** like Breakout, where the player
     controls a character to reach the goal.

 -   **Robotic control**, where the robot can move and interact with the
     real-world environment to complete some task.

 All of these fit into the RL framework.
-Furthermore, these are
-environments where the **state transitions**, the “rules” of the
-environment, only depend on the *most recent* state and action.
-This is
-called the **Markov property**.
+Furthermore, these are environments where the **state transitions**, the “rules” of the environment, only depend on the *most recent* state and action.
+This is called the **Markov property**.

 :::{prf:definition} Markov property
 :label: markov